wanrenjie/Depth-of-field-guided-reflection-removal/readme.txt

 This is the code for the paper "Depth of field guided reflection removal" accepted by ICIP 2016.
-If you use only parts of this code, please cite my paper.
+If you use any parts of this code, please cite my paper.
 Thanks.
 Here is the bibtex as follows:

 @inproceedings{wan2016depth,